SyedMuhammadOsama/Zgrab2-Modified/README.md

 exec
 ajp13

-These moduls may be not working as expacted, you can freely change the code to try your logic
+These moduls may be not working as expacted, you can freely change the code to try your logic.

+The primary objective of this modified version is to offer a cost-effective alternative to Nmap, which can be employed for commercial use without incurring licensing fees or restrictions.

 ## Building

 you just need to to clone this repositary

 ```
 git clone https://github.com/SyedMuhammadOsama/Zgrab2-Modified